eddybanks/payroll-360/README.md

     rake db:create db:migrate db:seed
 ```

-- Create an .env file for storing secret keys in your application's directory
+- Create an .env file for storing secret keys in your application's directory and install foreman

 ```
     touch .env
+    gem install foreman
 ```

 - Open your .env file and define the following keys